tan-nate/fuddll/README.md

-__*fuddll*__ is a game where you draw shapes onto your secret board to fuddll your opponent.
+fuddll is a game where you draw shapes onto your secret board to befuddll your opponent.
 Try to guess your opponent's fuddll before they guess yours!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+To run the app, fork and clone this repo onto your machine.
+Ensure that you have postgres installed.
+In the root directory, run "bundle install", then "rake db:migrate", then "rails s".
+Create a new terminal and cd into the client folder.
+Run "npm install", then "npm start".
+In the latest version of Chrome, navigate to localhost:3001.

+To simulate playing a game with an opponent, open a new Chrome window as a Guest or as a new "Person".
+You can open new windows as new people to simulate multiple users.